scrum-1/horosim/README.md

 ## Known issues

 * The user interface is frozen during the delays: If you have long delays (more than 1000ms), you will not be able to use the user interface (click buttons, move potentiometers, etc.).
+* The user interface is updated after the loop function.
+This means that you will not observe changes in the user interface until the loop function ends.
+That is why you will not see the Led blinking in the LED blinking example that comes with the Arduino IDE.

 ## Questions? ##